-There’s a feel-good factor involved with making your dogs feel loved, and companies are capitalising on that feeling with messages that dogs deserve the best, and that’s what they’re getting.
+We’re a nation of pet lovers and there’s certainly a feel-good factor involved with making your dogs feel loved.
+This is something that companies are capitalising on with marketing messages that dogs deserve the best, and let’s face it, that’s exactly what they’re getting!

-While it may seem barking to humanise dogs, it’s happening, and specialist and non-specialist retailers can use the opportunity to stock products that will contribute to more sales.
+While to some, it may seem barking to humanise dogs, it’s happening!
+No matter your personal opinion, It only makes sense for specialist and non-specialist retailers to use the opportunity to stock products that will contribute to more sales.

 While pet ownership decreased by 7% from 2014 to 2019, with 56% of UK households owning a pet, the desire to want the best for our pets is seeing the market grow.

 Like humans, dogs love to play games.
-Interacting with a dog is a past time humans have enjoyed for more than 6,000 years.
+Interacting with a dog is a pastime humans have enjoyed for more than 6,000 years.

-Unlike humans, dogs can’t watch YouTube videos or play board games, so they tend to adopt more destructive methods (like stealing food) if they’re bored.
+Unlike humans, dogs can’t watch YouTube videos or play board games, so they tend to adopt more destructive methods if they’re bored, like stealing food or chewing up the sofa!
 Thus, most pet owners will attempt to keep their dog entertained with a toy.

 The pet toy market is worth over £100 million and is made up of people who want simple, cheap options and those who are looking for more elaborate, topical or ‘trendy’ toys that are a little more expensive.

-Also, it’s estimated that 40% of dogs and cats are overweight or obese in the UK, so toys and exercise are an excellent way to lose weight.
+Also, it’s estimated that 40% of dogs and cats are overweight or obese in the UK, so toys and exercise are an excellent way to help them lose weight.

 One thing dog owners love to do is treat their pets, which can be with anything from standard dog chews to doggy beer or chocolate.
 Most dogs would probably eat anything, so getting the right treats is also important to dog owners.